Setting Up OpenTelemetry in FastAPI

 How do I prevent OTLP exporter retries from blocking the event loop?

-Can I inject custom baggage into FastAPI request context?
+Can I inject custom baggage into the FastAPI request context?